norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 If you subscribe to the Gartner predictive model for AI impact and adoption (a.k.a the "AI Hype Cycle") we are still far from peak (inflated) AI expectations.
 ![Gartner AI Hype Cycle 2023](https://emt.gartnerweb.com/ngw/globalassets/en/newsroom/images/graphs/swe-hc-image.png) Casual observation supports the Gartner timeline; every week it seems a new Generative AI breakthrough sends techno-pundits and content creators into a frenzy.
 This week, the breakthrough is multimodal OpenAI GPT-4o: the long-awaited technological leap forward which will no doubt _fianally_ render the human race obsolete 🙄.
 The "hype" of this hype cycle is really a manifestation of missaligned understanding.
 Most Generative AI products are firmly in the "let's see if this could even work" phase of develpment (properly referred to as experimentation investment).
 It is a gambler's bet - we _think_ a thing can be done, and if we turn out to be correct there is potential for a huge return.
 This is very different from the last decade of technology application, one of "we know this absolutely works and is just a matter of implementation."
 The difference is critical.
 If an exec allocated capital and headcount for an e-commerce initiatve in 2023, there was no question about the viable fundimentals of e-commerce; sure you could get the marketing wrong, or the UX, or the database design - you could fumble the _implementation_.
 But you never had to question if _ecommerce would even work_.
 With Generative AI, however, that question remains front and center for every new use case.
-Many business and technology leaders approached AI strategy in 2023 expecting a
+Many business and technology leaders approached AI strategy in 2023 expecting a familiar process and development cycle, and instead have found themselves frustrated by products that never seem to graduate beyond demos.
+Teams have scrambled to ship half-baked

 Rather than a curb of inertia in AI development, we should expect a graduation in the standards and and consumer tolerances for applications leveraging AI.